mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 </figcaption>
 </figure>

-- Insert the code for all three images under the relevant title
 - Select Run to view in the browser
 - The three images should be loading.
 If not, check your code.